ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 When seven years old, she asked me not to
 drink, and I made then &amp; resolution of total
 abstinence.
 1 formed an abstinence society
-at a time when I was the onl
+at a time when I was the only
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:nhd:batch_nhd_eisenhower_ver01:data:sn84023818:00517015441:1859060401:0291/pct:4.526692,87.897762,14.584480,6.702936/!600,600/0/default.jpg"/>
 </td>